timmybytes/timmybytes-template/template/README.md

-# Create-React-App Custom Template
+# Timmy-App Custom React Template

-This is a custom template for `create-react-app` that removes much of the typically unneeded boilerplate and adds a **[SPLATE](https://github.com/timmybytes/splate)** SCSS directory tree.
+This is a custom template for `create-react-app` that removes much of the typically unneeded boilerplate and adds a **[SPLATE](https://github.com/timmybytes/splate)** directory tree for styling with Sass.

+## About

 This template removes the following: